 Steel golf shafts are more durable and hold up longer than graphite shafts.
 Golfers that travel a lot or tend to be rough on their equipment prefer steel shafts to graphite shafts.

 Now that you understand the differences between graphite and steel golf shafts let’s look at which one will be the best for your game.
 Certain golfers will fit into the graphite and steel category very clearly.

 If you are not one of those players, there is always an option of doing a mixed set.
 Having graphite shafts in your long irons and steel in your wedges is acceptable.
 A custom golf fitting can help you figure this out.

 Golfers that play graphite shafts typically do it to get extra ball speed.
 However, there are other reasons to think about using graphite shafts.
 Here are a few of the players that fit in this category the best.

-- Golfers who have slower swing speeds
+- Golfers with slower swing speeds

 - High handicappers and beginners that need more forgiveness